 - 1 1/2 tablespoons heavy cream or milk

 - Flaked sea salt, for topping

-- To make the cake: Preheat oven to 350 degrees F. Butter and flour two 6-inch cake pans.
+- Preheat oven to 350 degrees F. Butter and flour two 6-inch cake pans.
 This batter is sticky so I also lined the bottoms with parchment.
 I highly recommend this.
 You don’t want to bake the whole thing up and have it stick.
 Set the pans aside.
-See below for link as to how to bake cake layers flat.
+See below for link in the *notes* on baking cake layers flat.
 I do this every single time and it’s SO helpful.

 - In a large bowl or the bowl of a stand-up mixer (with the paddle attachment), add the all-purpose flour, sugar, cocoa powder, espresso powder, baking soda, baking powder and salt.
 Mix until combined.
 Next, crack in the egg, pour in the buttermilk, warm water, olive oil and vanilla.
 Mix until thoroughly combined and the batter is smooth, about 1 minute.
 The batter will be thinner than cake batter that you’re probably used to—that’s ok!